Code 39

-The barcode itself does not contain a check digit (in contrast to—for instance—Code 128), but it can be considered self-checking on the grounds that a single erroneously interpreted bar cannot generate another valid character.
+The barcode scheme does not contain a check digit (in contrast to—for instance—Code 128), but it can be considered self-checking on the grounds that a single erroneously interpreted bar cannot generate another valid character.
 Possibly the most serious drawback of Code 39 is its low data density: It requires more space to encode data in Code 39 than, for example, in Code 128.
 This means that very small goods cannot be labeled with a Code 39 based barcode.
 However, Code 39 is still used by some postal services (although the Universal Postal Union recommends using Code 128 in all cases), and can be decoded with virtually any barcode reader.
 One advantage of Code 39 is that since there is no need to generate a check digit, it can easily be integrated into an existing printing system by adding a barcode font to the system or printer and then printing the raw data in that font.

 Code 39 was developed by Dr. David Allais and Ray Stevens of Intermec in 1974.
 Their original design included two wide bars and one wide space in each character, resulting in 40 possible characters.
 Setting aside one of these characters as a start and stop pattern left 39 characters, which was the origin of the name Code 39.
 Four punctuation characters were later added, using no wide bars and three wide spaces, expanding the character set to 43 characters.
 Code 39 was later standardised as ANSI MH 10.8 M-1983 and MIL-STD-1189.
 MIL-STD-1189 has been cancelled and replaced by ANSI/AIM BC1/1995, Uniform Symbology Specification — Code 39.